Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ### XenServer/Citrix Hypervisor

 :::details ⚙️ How it works
-Xen Orchestra will directly request a specific XML, hosted by Citrix.
+CloudVisor will directly request a specific XML, hosted by Citrix.
 It will be analyzed and compared to the patch level on your hosts.
 If there's available/missing updates, XO will download it directly, then send it to the pool, and finally ask the pool to apply it.
-In that scenario, you should check if Xen Orchestra can access outside to get those updates.
+In that scenario, you should check if CloudVisor can access outside to get those updates.
 :::

 #### Pool updates